Want to swap out your heavy tent for a hammock, but concerned that it might cause back pain?

 Table of Contents

-Are hammocks good for your back (and, indeed, the rest of you)?
-Below, we’ve listed some of the main potential health benefits of sleeping in a hammock:
+Is sleeping in a hammock good for your back (and, indeed, the rest of you)?
+Below, we’ve listed some of the main potential health benefits of sleeping in a hammock.

 1) Zero-Pressure-Point Sleep